smart715/mintme-telegram-bot/README.md

 ```

 ## Development
+Development requires Docker on your local machine
 Run Makefile to see all suitable actions

 ```shell
 make
 ```

-To start developing you will probably need just
+To start developing you will probably just need
 ```shell
 make run
 ```
-It will create a node server using docker compose with hot-reloading.
+It will create a node server using docker compose with hot-reloading and deploy all necessary services from docker compose file

 ## Usage